Sharron Lee Crocker

 Sharron Lee Crocker is a freelance photographer who is fascinated by parades and events in the New York City area and has been photographing them for the last 8-9 years.
 She has also photographed the music and dance scene at Symphony Space, the Jazz Standard, Dizzy’s Club Coca Cola, the Highline Ballroom and B.B.
 Kings.
 In another life she spends much time in nature and photographs everything.
 Sharron specializes in long exposure shots of water and ice, and spends a great deal of time photographing birds and wildlife.

-Fredda Gordon is excited to have co-founded this site and she loves contributing and working as an editor.
-She has been taking photographs for many years and one of her favorite things to shoot musicians on stage and off stage.
-Her long running project “Musicians Offstage” can be found on her website along with her other photographic journeys.
-You can see these and learn more about Fredda at www.freddaphotography.com.
+Fredda Gordon, Rockstar Reporter and Photographer is excited to have co-founded this site and loves contributing as much as publishing and editing.
+She is grateful to be able to help promote hard working artists and the writers and photographers who contribute to make this a successful, volunteer, free endeavor.
+Fredda has been taking photographs for many years and loves shooting musicians on stage and off.
+Her long running project “Musicians Offstage” can be found on her website along with her other photographic journeys and video work.
+You can see these and learn more about Fredda at ….

 Passion!
 A word for all of us to live by.
 I don’t think one truly knows themselves until they experience the world and opportunities.
 Take for example the fact that I went to college for Accounting and took a simple elective class for photography.
 That moment and class changed my zest for life.
 While I was successful at Accounting, sitting behind a desk just didn’t answer my needs for excitement.
 For 20 years I have been dabbling in photography; Professional for 7 years and 2 years in Concert Photography.
 I’m a small business owner (Michalle Henderson Photography) as well as a Wife and Mother of 2 young adults.